CALL FOR SPEAKERS | Conference on Philanthropy 2018

 April 30 - May 2, 2018 | Nashville, TN

-The International Association of Advisors in Philanthropy (AiP) invites you to share your expertise and experience with professionals in philanthropy at Conference on Philanthropy 2018.
-Please use this CALL FOR SPEAKERS form along with any necessary attachments to be considered.
+The International Association of Advisors in Philanthropy (AiP) invites you to share your expertise and experience with our community of philanthropic advisors at our 2018 Conference on Philanthropy.
+Please use the CALL FOR SPEAKERS form below along with any necessary attachments to be considered.
+We look forward to hearing from you!
+Our conference has a terrific history of dynamic and insightful content and we are excited to hear from you as we plan for 2018's conference.

 If you are a member or have a guest account, sign into the website first to have the pre-defined fields automatically populated from your profile.
 Create a guest account.